How to use Spot instances?

 • 1.8 times cheaper for ARM-based instances

-If cloud resources are available, SPOT instances may be launched.
+If cloud resources are available, Spot instances may be launched.

-The general documentation about SPOT instances usage is “Spot instances on CloudFerro Cloud” https://docs.cloudferro.com/en/latest/cloud/Spot-instances-on-CloudFerro-Cloud.html.
+The general documentation about Spot instances usage is “Spot instances on CloudFerro Cloud” https://docs.cloudferro.com/en/latest/cloud/Spot-instances-on-CloudFerro-Cloud.html.
 It covers important technical details.
-However, it does not provide more hints on when and how to use SPOT instances effectively.
+However, it does not provide more hints on when and how to use Spot instances effectively.

 Usage examples

-SPOT instances are a great choice for:
+Spot instances are a great choice for:

 • Stateless services.